To be a successful publishing rights manager you'll need excellent negotiating skills and the ability to make industry contacts

 Unpaid work experience positions are not endorsed by BookCareers but it offers guidance about careers in publishing and provides a range of support and information to jobseekers, including information about paid work experience opportunities.

 This is a fairly specialised area of work and is steady in its recruitment patterns, so competition for jobs is strong.
-Many rights managers move into their jobs after working for some time as rights assistants and then rights executives.
+Many publishing rights managers move into their jobs after working for some time as rights assistants and then rights executives.

-It is possible to move across departments, especially at the beginning of a career in publishing, so a move into rights management from another related role is possible.
+It's possible to move across departments, especially at the beginning of a career in publishing, so a move into rights management from another related role is possible.